harley/orchestars/docs/email-setup.md

 For testing in production-like environments:

+#### Testing with Resend

 1. Use a test Resend API key
 2. Configure your application to use Resend
 3. Send test emails to verified addresses
 4. Check the Resend dashboard for delivery status

+#### Testing with SMTP

+1. Use a test SMTP server or a test account with your email provider
+2. Configure your application to use Nodemailer with your SMTP settings
+3. Send test emails to verified addresses
+4. Check your email provider's logs or dashboard for delivery status
+5. For debugging SMTP issues, you can use tools like [MailTrap](https://mailtrap.io/) or [Ethereal Email](https://ethereal.email/)

 ## Troubleshooting